-HTM 340 Special Events Management (3 credits)
+HOS 340 Special Events Management (3 credits)

 This course is designed to give students experience in developing an event, trade show or exhibition with emphasis on pre-planning, budget preparation, advertising and/or public relations.
 Students will be prepared with the tools to work in an industry, which represents a major economic gain for the communities and facilities where special events are held.
 Topics include planning, set up, managing exhibits, crowd control, special effects, lighting, decorations, sound and protocol.
 Students are involved in the planning of two community events.
-(Nights and evenings attendance is required.)
+(Night and evening attendance is required.)

-HTM 350 Chamber of Commerce Management

-This course is based on a core curriculum developed by the American Chamber of Commerce Executives (ACCE).
+HOS 350 Chamber of Commerce Management (3 credits) This course is based on a core curriculum developed by the American Chamber of Commerce Executives (ACCE).
 Core areas of competent chamber management are outlined in the ACCE's Body of Knowledge for Chamber Executives and address leadership, planning, development, finance and administration.
 The American Chamber of Commerce Executives is the only national, professional association for chamber executives.
-Prerequisite: Junior or senior standing.